Alexhuszagh/minimal-lexical/README.md

 minimal_lexical
 ===============

 This is a minimal version of [rust-lexical](https://github.com/Alexhuszagh/rust-lexical), meant to allow efficient round-trip float parsing.
-This does not implement a correct float parser, however, it will be accurate for round-trip values.
+This implements a complete parser, with

 # Getting Started